cdoremus/deno-blog/posts/DRAFT_Using_Preact_Signals_with_Fresh.2022-10-31.md

 ```

-## The effect function
+### The effect function
-The `effect` function in the `preact/signals` module is used to handle side effects like `useEffect`.
+The `effect` function in the `signals` module is used to handle side effects like `useEffect`.
 However, `effect` does not have a dependency array like `useEffect`.
 When a signal's value changes, the `effect` function is notified of that change.
 In `Counter`, the effect is used to update the count in local storage.
 ```ts
   const dispose = effect(() => {
       localStorage.setItem(COUNT_KEY, count.value.toString());